The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 Mischa Herbrand

-"You don't necessarily have to build an MVP before you go into the actual product development and build a minimum marketable product.
-You should always be aware that the main thing here is to recognise which phase of product development you are in: if the product is nothing more than an idea so far, it is advisable to first validate its assumptions in an MVP phase.
+You don't necessarily have to build an MVP before you go into the actual product development and build a minimum marketable product.
+You should always be aware that the main thing here is to recognize your product development phase.
+If the product is nothing more than an idea so far, it is advisable to validate its assumptions in an MVP phase.
 You don't necessarily have to develop a product for this.
 For this phase, you should use as few resources as possible.
+If you are sure there is a need for the software product, it’s also possible to go straight into product development and create a product roadmap based on which an MMP will be developed.
+At Valudio, we specialize in just such a scenario.

-Basically, the development and release of a Minimum Viable Product is worthwhile for companies if:
+The development and release of a Minimum Viable Product is worthwhile for companies if:

-• have all the assumptions of my problem to be solved been identified and listed?
+1. Have all the assumptions of my problem to be solved been identified and listed?

-• can I validate my assumptions without developing an MVP?
+2. Can I validate my assumptions without developing an MVP?

-• have I talked to all the people involved who might have insights into my problem to solve?
+3. Have I talked to all the people involved who might have insights into my problem to solve?

 And the final question should always be: is now the right time to develop an MVP?